Rangi42/polishedcrystal/README.md

    * Faster text by default
    * Stereo sound by default
    * Faster Surf speed
+   * Optional Locke mode where fainted Pokémon cannot be revived (Max/Revive, Revival Herb, and Sacred Ash still fix HP and status so they aren't useless)
    * Select reorders Pokémon in party menu
    * Brief beeping with low HP
    * Send gift Pokémon to the PC if the party is full
    * Increase limits on Pokémon per box, number of boxes, coins in coin case, etc
    * More frequently successful fishing and Headbutting
    * More likely to find roaming Pokémon when on the correct route
-   * Have someone in the Mt.
-Silver Pokémon Center show you Raikou and Entei in case you've never encountered them roaming (or the same old man in Pewter City who gives you the Silver Wing)
+   * The old man in Pewter City shows you Raikou and Entei in case you've never encountered them roaming
+   * Suicune roams if you don't catch it in Bell Tower
+   * Lawrence III battles you after you catch the three legendary birds, and gives you the Silver Wing if you win (team: Charizard, Lapras, Pidgeot, Xatu, Honchkrow, Tyranitar)
    * Have Moves as an option in the party Pokémon menu during battle (might be too complicated to avoid glitches since moves can be reordered; also graphics glitches when the mini sprite overwrites the back sprite)
    * Fourth stat screen showing Poké Seer's data
    * Color party/day-care sprites by species